 • Prioritize the goals you come up with

-• Consider which employees should help in which goals
+• Consider which employees should help with which goals

 • Come up with action plans